spaceship-prompt/spaceship-prompt/docs/options.md

+---
+hide:
+  - navigation
+---

 # Options

 You have ability to customize or disable specific elements of Spaceship.
 All options must be overridden in your `.zshrc` file **after** the theme.

 Colors for sections can be [basic colors](https://wiki.archlinux.org/index.php/zsh#Colors) or [color codes](https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg).

+!!! note
-**Note:** the symbol `·` in this document represents a regular space character ` `, it is used to clearly indicate when an option default value starts or ends with a space.
+    The symbol `·` in this document represents a regular space character ` `, it is used to clearly indicate when an option default value starts or ends with a space.

 ## Order

 You can specify the order of prompt section using `SPACESHIP_PROMPT_ORDER` option.
 Use Zsh array syntax to define your own prompt order.

-The order also defines which sections that Spaceship loads.
+The order also defines which sections Spaceship loads.
 If you're struggling with slow prompt, you can just omit the sections that you don't use, and they won't be loaded.

 The default order is: